q-viper/q-viper.github.io/_posts/2022-02-06-statistical-analysis-in-data-science.md

 # What is Statistical Analysis in Data Science?

 This blog starts from definition to explaining and experimenting with different part of statistics.
+Originally published at [dataqoil.com](https://dataqoil.com).

 ## Introduction
 Statistics is very important field and there are lots of definitions and use cases available and noting few.